 Some Victorian liquor licensees must collect and report information about their annual wholesale transactions to other Victorian licensees.
 Read more to find out how and when to report.

-Information to vary your existing liquor licence or permit.
+Information to vary or transfer your existing liquor licence or permit.

 Licensees who hold a general, on-premises, late night or packaged liquor licence may apply for an exemption from one or more of the requirements relating to the Responsible Service of Alcohol (RSA).